deviserplatform/docs/guide/deviser-admin/index.md

 >                    de => de.Name);
 > ```

 Above method specifies field `Nationality` has a lookup that can be provided by `EmployeeAdminService.GetCountries()` method.
-In addition, key and display field of the lookup is specified as Code and Name respectively.
+In addition, key and display fields of the lookup are specified as Code and Name respectively.

 >[!NOTE]
 >In case of database context approach, lookups are automatically identified by `TDatabaseContext`.
 No need to define it explicitly